-The collections will be carefully moved so that, from January 2020, New College students and other researchers will still be able to borrow, reserve or order books from other library facilities around the main University area.
+New College students and other researchers are still able to borrow, reserve or order books from other library facilities around the main University area.

 What this means for you

-From January 2020, New College Library will be closed.
-All our current library services ,except for Special collections, will be transferred to our new temporary library on the ground floor of David Hume Tower.
+New College Library on the Mound is now closed.
+All our current library services ,except for Special Collections and the Reserve collection, have been transferred to our new temporary library on the ground floor of David Hume Tower.